rickyjcg22/sales_success_prediction/README.md

 ### Generalized Linear Model with logit Link Function

+### Feature Selected Logistic Regression

+### Random Forest

 ## Model Evaluation

 ### Performance

+#### Scikit-learn's Logistic Regression

+The performance of the Logistic Regression model and its iterations developed in this work are assessed against the following metrics:

+1. Precision - tells how many customers that the model has classified as buying customers actually took the sales offer; highly prioritized because we are tying to reduce wasted calls.
+2. Recall - tells how many customers the model has correctly predicted as buying customers; also a priority since we want to capture buying customers as many as we can to avoid loss in sales opportunities.
+3. f1-score - balances the precision and recall.
+4. Accuracy - tells how accurate the model classifies a buying vs. non-buying customers; not extremely important for choosing the best model but nice to report as additional layer of context about the model performance.
+5. ROC AUC - gives a holistic view about how the model can discriminate between classes.
+6. Average precision - gives aggregated precision scores across various thresholds; good basis of model performance for highly imbalanced dataset such as in our work.
+7. PR AUC -

 Table 6: Summary of Classification Report Outputs
 | Metrics | Naive LR | Precision LR | Avg.
 Precision LR |